-- F1 is 50% Golden Retriever and 50% Toy Poodle: These are first generation Goldendoodles, resulting in healthier offspring.
+- F1 Mini Goldendoodles are 50% Golden Retriever parent (or English Cream Retriever) and 50% Toy Poodle: These are first generation Goldendoodles, resulting in healthier offspring.
 In the first generation cross, the hair is going to range from flat and smooth to wavy and curly.
 It can vary from one pup to the next, even in the same litter.

-- F1B is 25% Golden Retriever and 75% Poodle.
+- F1B Mini Goldendoodles are 25% Golden Retriever and 75% Poodle.
 This is an F1 Mini Goldendoodle bred back to a Toy Poodle.

 - F2 is an F1 Mini Goldendoodle and an F1 Mini Goldendoodle cross.
 This results in the same percentage of Golden Retriever and Poodle mix as F1 Goldendoodles.

 - F3 is an F2 Mini Goldendoodle and an F2 Mini Goldendoodle cross.